 Stir together the flour, baking powder, and salt; add to butter mixture alternating with the milk, beating at a low speed until blended.

-Add in the lemon juice, rind and blueberries using just a spoon so the berries won’t be crushed.
-Spoon batter into a greased 8 x 4 inch loaf pan and bake at 350 degrees for one hour or until a toothpick inserted into the center comes out clean.
+Add the lemon juice, rind and blueberries using just a spoon so the berries won’t be crushed.
+Spoon batter into a greased 8 x 4-inch loaf pan and bake at 350 degrees for one hour or until a toothpick inserted into the center comes out clean.

 So why an Earth Day filled with food?